 With that in mind, if you’re only using a VPN to get Amazon marketing off your back, you should be fine with a local server.
 Its security is good and has the option of using double-hop encryption, like NordVPN does.
 You get unlimited bandwidth, as well, and its interface is easy to use.

 VPNArea is fairly priced, especially because you get all the bells and whistles from the get-go.
-There’s no pricey add-ons, just one package.
+There are no pricey add-ons, just one package.
 All you need to choose is the length of time, though longer ones are better.
 A money-back guarantee is in place, giving you time to see if it’s right for you.

 - Streaming servers included